Wil Johnson: Career

 Johnson's first professional acting role came in the play Four Seasons at the 1985 Edinburgh Festival Fringe.
 For the rest of the 1980s he made minor appearances in television series such as Casualty and London's Burning, before playing detective Stevie Johnson in the London Weekend Television series Anna Lee.
 From 1994 to 1995 he played the supporting role of Detective Constable Michael Skelton in Cracker.
-Between roles, Johnson worked for a local undertakers, driving the hearse and acting as a pallbearer.

 In 2000, he appeared in the BBC One television pilot Waking the Dead, as Detective Sergeant Spencer Jordan, a member of a specialised police unit tasked with investigating "cold cases".
 Waking the Dead returned for a complete series in 2001, and Johnson was a main cast member until the series ended in 2011.
 From 2000 to 2002, he appeared as Steve Robinson in Paul Abbott's popular drama series Clocking Off.
 From 2001 to 2002, he appeared as a main cast member in two series of the BBC's Babyfather.

 In 2004, Johnson played the title character in the Royal Lyceum Theatre Company's Othello.

 He also played Marcus Kirby in the BBC One school-based drama Waterloo Road.
 He departed in the second half of the series.

 In 2010, he appeared in In a Better World (film) as 'Dr. Najeeb'.